What is a Copy Cleanup?

 It includes:

-- Plus: a simple style sheet detailing word and style choices, lists of characters, and world elements in an expandable format
+- simple style sheet detailing word and style choices, lists of characters, and world elements in an expandable format, shared on Google Docs

-In the first pass or round of edits, I focus on conventions and mechanical issues.
-The author makes corrections and adjustments as they see fit and sends it back for a second pass.
+A - In the first round of edits, I focus on conventions and mechanical issues.
+The author makes corrections and adjustments as they see fit and sends it back for a second round.

-During the second pass, I create a basic style sheet and read through the whole story again to catch mechanical issues that may have been missed or introduced (not a proofread).
+During the second round of edits, I create a basic style sheet and read through the whole story again to catch mechanical issues that may have been missed or introduced (not a proofread).

-During the second pass, I create a basic style sheet and read through the whole story again to catch mechanical issues that may have been missed or introduced (not a proofread).
+During the second round of edits, I create a basic style sheet and read through the whole story again to catch mechanical issues that may have been missed or introduced (not a proofread).

 Mechanical Edit - ensuring correctness of basic conventions such as: